chrysle28/binf6110_assignment01/README.md

 ## **3 | Results**
 **Quality of _de novo_ Genome Assembly and Alignment to Reference**

 Assembly of the long read sequences with Flye resulted in three contigs, with lengths of 3,318,776 bp, 1,676,977 bp, and 109,059 bp (Fig. 1, Fig. 2A, Fig. 3, Fig. 4).
 The assembly's total length was 5,104,812 bp, compared to the reference genome's length of 4,951,383 bp.
 The largest continuous alignment in the assembly was 953,687 bp.
 The bandage plot reports an additional sequence 6,269 bp long, which represents repeated regions which were not resolved.
 QUAST analysis reported that the total number of aligned bases in the assembly was 4,746,095, with a duplication ratio of 1.002, while the genome fraction was 95.669%.
 Moreover, QUAST showed that there were 35 total misassemblies (25 relocations and 10 local), with an overall misassembled contigs length of 4,995,753 bp.
 (Fig. 2B).
 There were 27.39 mismatches per 100 kbp, and 3.81 indels per 100 kbp.
+Contig 4, representing the assembled plasmid, is unaligned with the reference plasmid (Fig 2).

 <img width="926" height="578" alt="bandage_plot" src="https://github.com/user-attachments/assets/bbb104ba-8bbd-4036-8b74-73c1ef718a49" />